DiegoCivi/merkle-tree/README.md

 # Why?

-The purpose of this project is to learn about the (Merkle Tree)[https://brilliant.org/wiki/merkle-tree/], a widely used structure in distributed systems for data verification, while implementing it.
+The purpose of this project is to learn about the Merkle Tree, a widely used structure in distributed systems for data verification, while implementing it.

-# Implemented
+# Implementations

 This implementation will support:
 - The Merkle Tree can be built out of an array.